Berkeley has a fascinating network of paths around town, and a remarkable selection of parks, large and small.

 Have little ones?
 Check out the Becky Temko, Prince Street or Virginia-McGee Tot Lots

 Have big ones?
 They’ll love the Berkeley Skate Park at Harrison

-Thousand Oaks Park has a day-lighted creek, School House Creek Park has a commons, but the creek’s not been day-lighted yet.
+Thousand Oaks Park has a day-lighted creek, and School House Creek Park has a commons, but the creek’s not been day-lighted yet.

-Other favorites … Bateman Mall, Solano-Peralta Park Halcyon Commons, Monkey Island and Glendale-La-Loma Park.
+Other favorites … Bateman Mall, Solano-Peralta Park Halcyon Commons, Monkey Island, and Glendale-La-Loma Park.

 Berkeley did a wise thing when BART was developed – they chose to run BART underground and built Ohlone Park at ground level.

 Parks, Paths & More … we love living here and you will too!